SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 After following the steps in this exercise, you'll understand how to set up an environment in the API Hub and make API calls in that context.

+:point-right: While you'll be working in the API Hub, you'll still need access to your App Studio dev space, so make sure you still have that open and a terminal available and in the `workflowapi/` directory.

 ### 1. Create an environment in the API Hub

-At [the end of exercise 02](../../02#4-see-where-these-grant-types-are-used-for-apis-on-sap-cloud-platform) we saw a glimpse of the "Configure Environments" facility in the API Hub.
+At [the end of exercise 02](../02#4-see-where-these-grant-types-are-used-for-apis-on-sap-cloud-platform) we saw a glimpse of the "Configure Environments" facility in the API Hub.
 We'll use that in this step to define an environment that reflects the details of the service key contents we have in our service key file.

 :point_right: Go to the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource) page in the API Hub, and make sure you're logged on.

 :point_right: Select the **Configure Environments** link, and get ready to specify the details.
 Now you're familiar with OAuth 2.0 concepts, the content of service keys, and how the two things relate, it should be fairly straightforward to provide the appropriate values for the properties in the form.
 Apart from the name you want to give to this environment (which you can make up), all the values you need are in the service key JSON data.

 :point_right: Get ready with the values, by looking at the service key contents.
-This is the file you created via the `setup-service-key` script in a previous exercise, and is called `workflow-lite-sk1.json` (or, via its dynamic variable name from the `shared` script, `$keyfile`).
-You can either look at the file in the regular App Studio editor, or use `jq` either for the whole file or for individual properties:
+This is the file you created via the [`setup-service-key`](../../workspaces/workflowapi/setup-service-key) script in a previous exercise, and is called `workflow-lite-sk1.json` (or, via its dynamic variable name from the [`shared`](../../workspaces/workflowapi/shared) script, `$keyfile`).

+You can either look at the file contents in the regular App Studio editor, or use `jq` either for the whole file or for individual properties.
+If you want to use the terminal (and remember, [#TheFutureIsTerminal](https://twitter.com/search?q=%23TheFutureIsTerminal&src=typed_query)!) then you can do it like this:

 ```shell
 > source shared